 We also spent some time at the Japanese Tea Garden in Golden Gate Park.
 I read the garden is trying to find funds to renovate the current buildings.
 I suppose it's necessary but I loved the way the buildings in the park are showing their age.
 And the gardens are beautifully tended.
 This is definitely a worthwhile stop.

-cisco, we decided to pay a visit to China Town.
+And finally, because it was the big Chinese New Year celebration while we were in San Francisco, we decided to pay a visit to China Town.
 I hadn’t been to China Town in decades.
 It was more fun than expected.
 We stopped in a little dive bar where we met a couple of Canadians whose ideas about Utahans were hilarious.
 And we spent plenty of time looking for “year of the bull” and other Chinese trinkets.
 Sometimes it’s fun to just be a tourist.